 Michael Volker is an Entrepreneur active in the development of new high technology ventures.
 A University of Waterloo Engineering grad, Mike started his own company (Volker-Craig Ltd) in 1973.
-He sold this company in 1981 and then decided to work with entrepreneurs in building new companies.
-He was recently the director of Simon Fraser University's Innovation Office.
-Check out his latest two projects: Greenangel Energy Corp, [GAE.V] a public company that invests in green technologies and WUTIF - the Western Universities Technology Innovation Fund - an "angel" fund for start-ups.
-To further encourage tech entrepreneurship, Mike runs the Vancouver Angel Network, VANTEC and he's also quite active with New Ventures BC - an annual business competition.
-Mike was also chairman of the Vancouver Enterprise Forum for several years.
+After selling his company in 1981 he decided to work with entrepreneurs in building new companies.
+Recently he directed Simon Fraser University's Innovation Office.
+Presently, he is chairman of TIMIA Capital, [TCA.V] a public company that invests in young growth companies.
+He is CEO of WUTIF - the Western Universities Technology Innovation Fund - an "angel" fund for start-ups.
+Mike is President of the Vancouver Angel Network, VANTEC and the Vancouver chapter of Keiretsu Forum.
+He's chairman of New Ventures BC - an annual business competition.
+Mike was chairman of the Vancouver Enterprise Forum for several years.